Eric Edelstein: Career

+In 2013, Edelstein voiced B.O.B. in the television adaptation of Monsters vs. Aliens, and that same year voiced Chad in the childrens show Clarence.
+From 2015 to 2019, he voiced Grizz in the series We Bare Bears, as well as its 2020 movie.
 He also had a supporting role in the 2015 horror film Green Room, plays a paddock supervisor in Jurassic World, and voiced the character Richard Brynn in the game Before Your Eyes.